 Please provide the names of two references, including address, phone number and e-mail address.
-Provide the names and addresses of all collaborators who will accompany you here.
+References should be chosen for their ability to speak to the significance of the work in the discipline.
+Also, provide the names and addresses of all collaborators who will accompany you to the Center.

 Describe family members who will join you or your collaborators (note that housing is not available to children at HRWC, although applicants with families may be accommodated elsewhere at FHL).
 Be sure to summarize the number of bedrooms and/or housing units that are needed to accommodate your entire group — one and two bedroom units may be available, and sharing of units between collaborators is encouraged.
 (Due to strong demand, please note that HRWC cannot typically accommodate large groups during summer months.)

 If you are applying as an individual scholar, would you prefer to have a study room to yourself, or would you prefer to share space with another individual?
 If study rooms are already occupied, would sharing study space or using your cottage for work be acceptable?